Asantemma/alx-react/0x06-React_Immutable/README.md

-# React Immutability using immutablejs
+# React Immutability using immutable.js